drFerg/RF24/README.md

-Raspberry Pi RF24 libraries
+Raspberry Pi RF24 library
 ===========================

-This is the collection of libraries for RF24 / NRF24L01 wireless modules on the raspberry pi.
+This is a C based library for RF24 / NRF24L01 wireless modules on the raspberry pi.

-There are three folders with three different libraries :-

-- **librf24**			This library/driver is ported from Arduino to beaglebone then to RPi, uses GPIO
-- **librf24-bcm**		This library/driver is further ported to use Broadcom bcm2835 using hardware SPI
-- **librf24-wiringpi**	This library/driver implements a modified version of librf24 which uses WiringPi

 Setup
 =====
-1. Change to the selected folder
-2. Execute "make" and "sudo make install" to install the shared libraries
+1. Execute "make" and "sudo make install" to install the shared libraries
-3. Change to examples folder, change to the correct connected pins and execte "make"
+2. Change to examples folder, change to the correct connected pins and execute "make"

 Known issues